enam1977/udacity_project_2_part2/README.md

 There are a lots of ways project can be inproved in future.
 We have done a very small part of the project

-  1. Add more code to build a compplete website.
+  1. Add codes to repo to test the webapp.
   2. Enhance security of the project.
+Access control
-Access control scale out and scale up app service plan. can artifacts and test plan.
+  3. Scale out and Scale up app service plan.
+  4. can artifacts and add test plan.
+  5. Performace of the webapp

 ## Demo